galesburgchorus/galesburgchorus.github.io/season.md

 ## **Fall Concert 2016**
 7:30 pm, Saturday, December 10
-At The First Lutheran Church
+at The First Lutheran Church.
 The Fall Concert will be under the direction of Mr. Ben Luedcke.
+The program is "Love Stories," and will feature the Brahms' Liebeslieder-Walzer Op.
+52 and Daniel Pinkham's Wedding Cantata.

 ## Spring Concert 2017
-7:30 pm, Saturday,
+7:30 pm, Saturday, May 6, 2017 the Brahms Requiem will be performed at the Central Congregational Church.